 Actually, scratch that.

 You don’t have to “deal” and get stuck staring at these things.
-You can create way better looking wooden baseboard heater covers!
+You can create a way better-looking baseboard heat cover!

-I’m calling in the builder, a.k.a my husband, a.k.a Titus, to tell you how he built these!
+I’m calling in the builder, a.k.a my husband, a.k.a Titus, to tell you how he built these wood covers!

 Take it away, Titus.